I blame Peter.

 The outstanding bootleg from the Abacab tour is from Frankfurt on 30 October.
 It is astonishingly good, an absolute must-have for any Genesis fan’s collection.
 It demonstrates that Genesis hadn’t suddenly become a crap band, even for those of the opinion that the new album was very much heading in the wrong direction, and that the show as a whole retained a reasonable balance between older and newer material, a fact that wasn’t obvious from Three Sides Live.

 Long-time favourites such as The Lamb Lies Down on Broadway (restored to the set after a four-year hiatus) and Carpet Crawlers still sound great.
 Firth of Fifth also returns, this time of course with Daryl in the spotlight rather than Steve.
-Fans of ’70s Genesis are unlikely to bemoan a set list liberally studded with gems of old, though — despite a back catalogue bulging with crown jewels — they seem reluctant to spring any real surprises.
+Fans of ’70s Genesis are unlikely to bemoan a set list liberally studded with gems of old; on the other hand, despite a back catalogue bulging with crown jewels, much of it remains locked away in the vaults.
 The In the Cage medley, augmented for this tour with the keyboard solo from The Colony of Slippermen, is now on its third journey round the world.
 The close of the show — Dance on a Volcano, the drum duet and Los Endos, ending with an encore of I Know What I Like — also feels more than a little familiar.

 Unsurprisingly, there is more of an ’80s vibe or sensibility about all of these revisited classics.
 There’s Phil’s ad lib during The Lamb, for example: “I’m not your kind, bitch — I’m Rael!”
 And then there’s the shoutier, more aggressive vocal during songs like Man on the Corner and I Know What I Like.
 Or perhaps it’s just that Phil’s singing voice, like his on-stage persona, has simply become harsher and raspier after years of touring.